xcore/sc_i2c/README.rst

 Module_i2c is meant to be deprecated, once module_i2c_master is completed, and once the slave part has been moved to module_i2c_slave.

+Note: Both 7- or 8-bit versions of I2C addresses are used in data-sheets.
+7 bits identify the device, and the eighth bit determines if it's being written to or read from.
+The modules in this repo use 7 bit addresses throughout.
+If you encounter a datasheet that lists an 8 bit address, reove the the low bit (i.e. shift the value one bit to the right), this giving an address between 0 and 127.

 Known Issues
 ============

-does not support 10 bit addressing does not support CBUS capability. does not support HS-Mode.
+ * does not support 10 bit addressing
+ * does not support CBUS capability.
+ * does not support HS-Mode.

 Instructions for Building Project and running the simulation.
 ================================